-Fill in the details below and we will let you know when Brandy perry pear trees are back in stock.
+Fill in the form below and we will notify you when Brandy perry pear tree are back in stock.

 The main issue with Brandy is its tendency to over-crop, which can in turn cause the tree to lapse into biennial bearing - with heavy crops then light crops in alternate years.
 To prevent this happening, be sure to thin the fruitlets in the "on" year.
 This not only helps to prevent biennialism but can also improve the juice quality.